 Meeting with Diane

 You will meet with Diane for approximately 2 hours.
-At this meeting you will review the information which was downloaded from Rapid Import into our bankruptcy software.
-You will bring back the signed retainer and disclosure agreements; plus a copy of the signed corporate resolution authorizing the filing of the bankruptcy.
+At this meeting you will review the information which was downloaded into our bankruptcy software.
+You will read and sign the retainer and disclosure agreements; plus a copy of the signed corporate resolution authorizing the filing of the bankruptcy.
 Also, all the documents listed in the letter and on our web site: tax returns, bank statements, etc).
 You will be expected to pay one half of the retainer.
 You will be given directions about using the company’s bank accounts, paying company bills, etc. At the end of the meeting you will be given a copy of the bankruptcy documents.
 Now that you have paid a retainer you can now give our name and phone number to the company’s creditors.

 Call us for your last meeting once you have reviewed all the documents from our first meeting and are ready for us to file your bankruptcy in the next few days.
 At the second meeting you are to bring back the edited bankruptcy documents.
 At this second meeting you will pay the balance of your retainer, plus the court filing fee.
 You also must bring any new documents since your first meeting: such as new demands or bank statements.
 At this meeting you and Diane will talk about the timing for the filing of the bankruptcy.
 Please call only after you completed the review and edit of the documents.